 4. See Indian Head

 The rocky outcrop at the northern end of 75 Mile Beach is great to climb.
 It was formed by volcanic activity millions of years ago and offers excellent views out over the water where you can spot sharks, rays, turtles, and more.
+If you’re visiting in the winter months, you may even spot whales on their annual migration.
 It’s only a 20-minute walk to the top.
 Just be sure to wear appropriate footwear as there are loose rocks and sometimes the trail is slippery.
 The view is worth it though!

 5. Explore Lake Wabby

-Wabby is a dark-green colored lake about 20 minutes from the beach.
-Beside the lake is a large sand dune that is slowly encroaching upon the water (the dune will eventually swallow the lake).
+Wabby is a dark-green-colored lake about 20 minutes from the beach.
+The lake was formed by shifting sands that blocked a coastal river from reaching the ocean.
+Beside the lake is the Hammerstone Sand Blow, a series of dunes that is slowly encroaching upon the water and will eventually swallow the lake.
 The lake is 12 meters deep (39 feet), making it the deepest lake on the island.
 Freshwater turtles and fish can sometimes be seen swimming in the lake too.
+Swimming is allowed in the lake and is a wonderful experience since the other side of the lake is surrounded by dense rainforest.
 It’s free to visit and there is camping permitted nearby.

 Other Things to See and Do in Fraser Island